manishsongirkar/wp-db-import-and-domain-replacement-tool/README.md

 ✅ Found SQL file: production-backup.sql

+🌍 Enter the OLD (production) domain to search for:
+⚠️  Production domain is required.
+Please enter a value.
-🌍 Enter the OLD (production) domain to search for: https://example.com/ 🏠 Enter the NEW (local) domain/base URL to replace with: http://example.local
+🌍 Enter the OLD (production) domain to search for: https://example.com/ 🏠 Enter the NEW (local) domain/base URL to replace with:
+⚠️  Local domain is required.
+Please enter a value.
+🏠 Enter the NEW (local) domain/base URL to replace with: http://example.local

 🧹 Cleaned search domain: 'https://example.com/' → 'example.com'